Why join Volunteer to Career?

 Some of our clinical roles do require you to complete a minimum of 4 hours volunteering per week.

-Our V2C pathways are designed to provide experience in several career areas.
+Our Volunteer to Career pathways are designed to provide experience in several career areas.

 We currently offer volunteering in clinical settings (Lymphoedema Service and Adult Inpatient Service), which are ideal for those thinking about a career in health and social care.